cnm13ryan/13ryanC.github.io/content/posts/RLtheory/foundations/model-based/1_planning.md

 ### A model-centered view and random operators

-A key idea of this lecture is that $\hat{T}$ is a good (random) approximation to $T$, hence, it can be used in place of $T$.
+A key idea of this approach is that $\hat{T}$ is a good (random) approximation to $T$, hence, it can be used in place of $T$.
 One can also tell this story by saying that the data underlying $\hat{T}$ gives a random approximation to the MDP.
 The transition probabilities of this random approximating MDP would be defined using

 $$
 \hat{P} (s,a,s^{\prime}) = \frac{1}{m}\sum_{s^{\prime \prime}\in C(s,a)}\mathbb{I} \lbrace s^{\prime \prime} = s^{\prime} \rbrace
 $$

 A bigger point is that for a model to be a "good" approximation to the "true MDP", it suffices that the Bellman optimality operator that it induces is a "close" approximation to the Bellman optimality operator of the true MDP.

 ### Imperfect simulation model?